dev-ritesh-09/PABL-2CSE16-2410031694/README.md

 ---

-## 🎯 Learning Objectives
+## 🎯 Purpose

-* Build strong programming logic
-* Master DSA fundamentals
-* Improve coding skills in Python
-* Prepare for placements, interviews & competitive programming
+* Keep assignments structured and easy to find
+* Maintain a clear history of submissions

 ---

 ## 🛠️ Requirements

-* Python 3.x
-* Any code editor (VS Code, PyCharm, IDLE, etc.)
+* Follow the assignment instructions provided by faculty
+* Use any suitable editor or IDE

 ---